 The Company commenced commercial sales of NexoBrid in the U.S. in September 2023.
 The Company is obligated to pay MediWound up to \$125.0 million, which is contingent upon meeting certain sales milestones.
 The first sales milestone payment of \$7.5 million would be triggered when annual net sales of NexoBrid or improvements to it in North America exceed \$75.0 million.
 As of December 31, 2023, the sales milestone payments are not yet probable and therefore, not recorded as a liability.
 The Company also will pay MediWound tiered royalties on net sales ranging from mid-high single-digit to mid-teen percentages, subject to customary reductions.
-Pursuant to the terms of the Company's supply agreement with MediWound, MediWound is manufacturing and will continue to manufacture NexoBrid for the Company on a unit price basis, which may be increased pursuant to the terms of the supply agreement.
+Pursuant to the terms of the Company on a unit price basis, which may be increased pursuant to the terms of the supply agreement.
 MediWound is obligated to supply the Company with NexoBrid for sale in North America on an exclusive basis for the first five years of the term of the supply agreement.
 Under the supply agreement, the Company possesses the option to extend the initial term of the agreement by an additional 24 months, which it did in May 2022.
 After the initial term, the Company may extend the supply agreement on an annual basis for up to 10 additional years, at its sole discretion.
 Under the supply agreement, the Company is permitted to establish an alternate source of supply in certain circumstances, including the event of a supply failure.